 What help can I get if I'm serving or a veteran?

-Many affordable government housing schemes are available in Northern Ireland, and they offer different ways to help you buy a home by allowing you to part buy and part rent.
+Many affordable government housing schemes are available in Northern Ireland.
+And they offer different ways to help you buy a home, such as allowing you to part buy and part rent.

 Where can I go for help?

 If you want to know more about buying a home in Northern Ireland, visit the Housing Advice website for detailed information about the buying process.

 Help for Heroes offers advice and support to veterans.
 For house purchasing advice and guidance, visit their website.Veterans' Gateway - Access to Housing Advice